 Ringing Rocks Park was one of the first of the “trolley parks”, parks that were built and operated by the trolley companies.
 On July 21, 1894, the first trolley carrying some of the more than one thousand visitors that day left the car barn at Charlotte and Wilson Sts. for its first ride to the Grand Opening of Ringing Rocks Park, owned and operated by the Ringing Rocks Electric Railway Co.

 There were numerous trails and paths through scenic woodlands with rustic structures to sit and enjoy the surroundings, some containing “Indian Springs” with water claimed to be the finest drinking water in the area.
 There were rocks formed in familiar shapes, inspiring colorful names such as Haystack Rock, Elephant Rock, or Table Rock.
 It was a place of wild natural beauty.

 With its Indian folklore and legend about star-crossed Indian lovers from separate warring tribes, and the nearly two acres of mysteriously ringing rocks, the place had a romantic and haunting aura about it, traces of which still linger today.
 The ride to the park in an open trolley car was thrilling in itself going over a 70 foot high 460 foot long trestle bridge or slowing to about 8 miles per hour in order to make the steep climb from the Sprogels Run area up to the top of the 500 foot high Ringing Hill.

-Over the years many different groups, a lot of them church groups, came from far and wide to have their summer picnics here, and they still do.
+Over the years many different groups, a lot of them church groups, have come from far and wide to have their summer picnics and reunions here, and they still do.